sundave1998/sundave1998.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Fourth-year Ph.D. student in the Department of Mechanical & Industrial Engineering at Northeastern University (2021-now).
+I am currently a Ph.D. student in the Department of Mechanical & Industrial Engineering at Northeastern University (2021-now).
 My reseach interest includes theory and application of distributed optimization, such as the system dynamics of distribited mirror descent algorithms, federated learning and multi-agent reinforcement learning.
 I am advised by Prof. Shahin Shahrampour.

 I was previously a Ph.D. student in the Department of Industrial Engineering at Texas A&M University (2019-2021).
 Prior to that, I obtained my B.S. degree in Electrial Engineering from University of Science and Technology of China (2015-2019).